rabbitmq/cluster-operator/docs/proposals/20200806-versioning-release-strategy.md

 At the time of the following MINOR release of the operator, I can see that the preferred / storage version is now v2.

+## Accepted Proposal - use non-strict SemVer

+We discussed the above proposal as a team and have decided to **use non-strict SemVer for the Operator**.
+We decided on this for the following reasons -
+1. Tanzu RabbitMQ - a commercial bundle of RabbitMQ products that includes the Kubernetes Operator, will be using a form of CalVer.
+We felt that a CalVer product wrapped in a CalVer bundle would be confusing.
+For example, Tanzu RabbitMQ version 2020-10.2 packaging Operator version 2019.4.5 can be confusing for two reasons - 1.
+The versioning scheme is similar but not the same, and 2. the dates are different and may raise questions around support.
+We could synchonise on both the CalVer scheme and on the dates being the same but would not like to be coupled so tightly with commercial versioning.
+2. SemVer is widely used in the industry already, meaning our users will already come in with some experience and understanding.
+3. We decided to follow non-strict SemVer since we would like to avoid maintaining too many major versions at the same time.
+Strict SemVer dictates that we bump major versions for each breaking change.
+We may however be committed to supporting each major version for a certain number of months, and supporting many versions at the same time will increase both our workload and it's complexity.
+We will define the non-strict in another issue in this repository.

+## Accepted Proposal - releasing

+In the same team meeting as above, we have agreed to the following with regards to releasing:
+1. We should bump the major version to 1 when we GA.
+2. We cut a release on each commit that goes through CI.
+We may use the just the minor version for now until we GA (0.31.0, 0.32.0, ...).
+This will make the support experience for any early users easier since they will just have to mention the version number to us (than a commit hash for example).
+3. We should define the guidelines for our "non-strict" SemVer and make this available as a README in this repository.
+A separate issue will address this.

 ## Implementation History

 - [x] 2020-08-07: Open proposal PR
+- [x] 2020-08-21: Add accepted proposal to PR